bedops/bedops/docs/content/installation.rst

 Linux
 -----

-1. Download the 32- or 64-bit package for Linux.
+1. Download the current 32- or 64-bit package for Linux from Github.
 2. Extract the package to a location of your choice.
    In the case of 32-bit Linux:
    ::